Background pattern

 Pressure regulator valves

-4 bars (at the flow rate)
+4 bar (at the current intake)

 Traditional valves

-150, 200 or 300 bars (when the gas bottle is full)
+150, 200, or 300 bar (when the gas bottle is full)

-Use only with an appropriate reducing device
+Use only with an appropriate pressure reduction device

 Step-down valves

-60-70 bars
+60-70 bar

-Only for bottles at 300 bars pressure.
+Only for bottles at 300 bar pressure.

-Use only with an appropriate reducing device
+Use only with an appropriate pressure reduction device

 The gas bottles meet the requirements of Dir.
 1999/36/EC.

-The traditional valves and step-down valves comply with the NEN 3268 (NL), DIN 477 (DE), BS 341-3 (UK), NBN 226 (BE), EN ISO 407, ISO 5145 standards.
+The traditional and step-down valves comply with the NEN 3268 (NL), DIN 477 (DE), BS 341-3 (UK), NBN 226 (BE), EN ISO 407, and ISO 5145 standards.

 The pressure regulator valves also comply with the EN ISO 10524-3 standard.

-The gas bottles with a content of (x) liters contain (y) kg of gas and supply (z) m³ of oxygen at 15°C and 1 bar when filled to 150 bar.
+The gas bottles with a content of (x) liters contain (y) kg of gas and supply (z) m³ of oxygen at 15°C and 1 bar when filled up to 150 bar.

 Content in liters (x)